igorski/efflux-tracker/README.md

 The history module provides custom methods for saving and restoring individual actions for specific sections of a song.
 While Vuex makes it easy to simply save an entire song upon each mutation, this will consume a lot of memory fast.

+### Audio rendering

+The synthesizer itself renders its output by use of the Web Audio API's _OscillatorNodes_ with _PeriodicWave_'s.
+All of this logic is determined by _noteOn_ and _noteOff_ events (similar to the MIDI spec) that is handle by the _AudioService_.

+The routing of audio paths and effect modules takes place in the same _AudioService_ via use of several utils.
+When in doubt, the Vuex song model defines _what it should sound like_ while the AudioService takes care of actual sound rendering.

 ## Build instructions